Ingenimax/agent-sdk-go/examples/llm/azureopenai/README.md

 2. **Base URL**: The endpoint URL from your Azure OpenAI resource (without the `/openai/deployments/` part)
 3. **Region**: The Azure region where your resource is deployed (e.g., "eastus", "westus2")
 4. **Resource Name**: The name of your Azure OpenAI resource
-5. **Deployment Name**: The name you gave to your model deployment in Azure OpenAI Studio
+5. **Deployment Name**: The name you gave to your model deployment in Azure OpenAI Studio (this serves as both the deployment and model identifier)
 6. **API Version**: The Azure OpenAI API version (optional, defaults to `2024-08-01-preview`, required for structured output)

 ## Running the Example